Are you worried that you could have cataracts? You’re not alone.

 You shouldn’t feel any pain during the procedure because of the numbing eye drops you receive before laser-assisted cataract surgery begins.
 If you’re nervous that you’re going to blink, don’t worry!
 The speculum will prevent you from closing your eye during the surgery.

-What is the Recovery Process Like After Having Laser-Assisted Cataract Surgery?
+What is the Recovery Process Like After Having Laser-Assisted Cataract Surgery At Our Dallas-Fort Worth Clinic?

 After laser-assisted cataract surgery, you will not be able to drive yourself home.
 Make sure you have a friend or a trusted family member that can get you home safely.